amarnamarpan/PSLEGAL/README.md

 ] #one non-legal document
 ```

-To extract noun phrases out of a document text use [our noun-phrase extractor available in Python.](https://github.com/amarnamarpan/NNP-extractor).

 This will train the model.
 Once the model is trained you can save it using pickle or joblib.